HarrisonLL/Distributed_Job_Crawler/README.md

 ```
 # comment out gocron goemail in docker-compose
 docker-compose up -d
+# run CLI to add initial data to job type table
 docker exec -it goweb sh
 ./main --service=CLI add "amazon" "software engineer" "harrisonll/jc_worker:v1.0.0-linux"
 ./main --service=CLI add "meta" "software engineer" "harrisonll/jc_worker:v1.0.0-linux"
+# uncomment gocron and goemai
+# note sometimes you may not be able to join the docker network immediately
+# prune you container and do up and down a few times, it will show up in the jc_network
 docker-compose down
 docker-compose up -d
 ```